Loader gif

 How to calculate Earned Income Tax Credit (EITC)?

-The easiest way to determine your EITC eligibility is to enter your information into TaxAct®, which will automatically calculate the credit based on the details included in your return.
+The easiest way to determine your EITC eligibility is to enter your information into TaxAct®, which automatically calculate the credit based on the details included in your return.

 Number of children Maximum credit amount (2023)